-The Bond Uni MMI is as forward thinking as their medical degree.
-Once again, there are no shortcuts for dealing with the social pressure techniques that are applied, within interviews and within the meta-sense of content focus of questions asked.
+The Bond Uni MMI is as forward-thinking as their medical degree.
+Once again, there are no shortcuts for dealing with the social pressure techniques that are applied, within interviews and within the meta-sense of the content focus of questions asked.
 The approach that Bond uses is very sufficient at detecting genuine empathy, and also for detecting which students perform well under pressure.
 It is not encouraged to try to prepare answers by rote for their style of interview, as subtle emphasis changes year-to-year can change the context of questions asked and re-prioritise the criteria applied to that booth.

 As always, the best way to prepare well for the most important day of your life so far is to KNOW YOURSELF, know the university, know the interview style, know the context in which you are being asked questions, and prepare for a wide range of circumstances that can affect your performance on the day and your final result.
 NIE’s Bond University AMIET has been prepared to help aspiring medical doctors do this, whilst at all times coordinating the teaching of MMI materials and criteria with an individual and all that they bring.